 I’ve thrown up several times, wanting to purge the awful feelings inside.

-My cublet was very loving and gentle with me, reminding me of all the reasons I must stay here on the earth (kids, grandkids, my mama, for him… and to write).
+A friend reminded me of all the reasons I must stay here on the earth (kids, grandkids, my mama… and to write).
 Just sharing with him released enough of the pressure, the near-compulsion, that the urge has passed.

 (And yes, I know enough to go to the hospital if it gets too bad again.)